DevWars/stream-status-bot/README.md

 ## Changelog

+19\.
+5. 2019 - 1.3.2 - fixed resubscribing logic, fixed to only process each notification once, updated dependencies

 14\.
 5. 2019 - 1.3.1 - updated dependencies

 21\.
 4. 2019 - 1.3.0 - added option to set a custom Discord message